sagemath/trac_to_gh/Issue 1976.md

 # Issue 1976: [with 1-line patch; needs review] disable the use of openssl on linux as a hack to generate security certificates quickly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1976

 Original creator: was